neuraforce/gallery-dl/docs/options.md

                                 the current directory to debug problems
-    --print-traffic             Display sent and read HTTP traffic --no-colors                 Do not emit ANSI color codes in output
+    --print-traffic             Display sent and read HTTP traffic --no-colors                 Do not emit ANSI color codes in output --numeric-id                Use numeric Flickr user IDs as directory names

 ## Networking Options:
     -R, --retries N             Maximum number of retries for failed HTTP